Brenden2008/Hostless.JS/README.md

 # Hostless.JS
 Develop and ship APIs.
-Accessible in Javascript, everywhere, with no hosting!
+Accessible in Javascript, everywhere, with only static hosting!